 Several documents create the framework for the assessment and collection of Development Impact Fees in the city of Phoenix.
 First, the Development Impact Fee Ordinance (Chapter 29 of the Phoenix Code of Ordinances) establishes the procedures and standards for the creation of the Development Impact Fee Program.
 To see this ordinance, use the following link to codepublishing.com, which publishes the Phoenix Code of Ordinances online:

 The research and analysis used to calculate and establish impact fees are found in the Infrastructure Financing Plan (IFP) for the city of Phoenix.
-The most recent IFP was approved on January 21, 2015 and become effective April 6, 2015.**
+The most recent IFP was approved on January 21, 2015 and became effective April 6, 2015.**

 Water Resource Acquisition (WRA) Fees are managed by the Water Services Department.
 Updated WRA fees were approved by Council at the same time as Impact Fees, and became effective on April 6, 2015.
 The Water Resource Acquisition (WRA) fee has a separate report and infrastructure financing plan.

 The Street Transportation Department completed an Impact Fee Transportation Study to support the Major Arterials Infrastructure Improvement Plan (IIP) and impact fee updates that were ultimately adopted by Council through the Infrastructure Financing Plan (IFP).

 For information regarding capital facilities funded by discontinued Impact Fees, please see the previously approved 2012 Infrastructure Financing Plan.